Codes-of-Aryan/Cathay-Hackathon-/README.md

 # Cathay-Hackathon
-Training a Machine Leaning Model to get accurate Carbon Emissions per passenger per flight. <br>
+Training a Machine Leaning Model to accuratly predict fuel burn (and thus carbon emissions for each passenger) for a flight trip. <br>

+## Result
+We are able to train our ML Model to achieve an accuracy of ~ 91%

 ## Running Instructions
 - Please run the file train_regression.py to train and see the accuracy of the model.